 If you’re worried at all, call your vet as they can advise you.

 Very rarely, your cat might struggle to care for her kittens.
-If they are not feeding well, you may need to speak to your vet about possibly hand-rearing them.
+If they are not feeding well, you may need to speak to your vet about the possibility of hand-rearing them.
 You can read more about hand-rearing in our free guide.

-While a lot of cats will have a perfectly healthy birth, there are some problems that could happen you should keep an eye out for.
-These are:
+While a lot of cats will have a perfectly healthy birth, some problems can occur which you should keep an eye out for.
+These include:

 If you notice any of these problems call your vet straight away.